joannepranita/InLustro--DevOps/README.md

 2. **Modify Routes:** Modify the routes in the Flask application to render these HTML templates.
 Ensure that the HTML templates are placed in a directory named `templates` in the same directory as your Python script.

+**Integration of Prometheus and Grafana:**

+To monitor the performance and health of the Hiring Management System, we can integrate Prometheus for collecting metrics and Grafana for visualization.
+Follow these steps to add Prometheus and Grafana:

+1. **Install Prometheus:**
+   - Download and install Prometheus from the official website: [Prometheus Downloads](https://prometheus.io/download/)
+   - Configure Prometheus to scrape metrics from your Flask application.
+Update the Prometheus configuration file (`prometheus.yml`) accordingly.

+2. **Install Grafana:**
+   - Download and install Grafana from the official website: [Grafana Download](https://grafana.com/get)
+   - Configure Grafana to connect to Prometheus as a data source.
+   - Create dashboards in Grafana to visualize the metrics collected by Prometheus.

 **Usage:**

 1. **Registration Form:**